 Quitting is permanently and voluntarily leaving a job.
-It is not usually good career or financial move.
+Unless you have another job lined up (written job offer in hand that you have officially accepted), quitting is not usually good career or financial move.

 Exceptions exist, of course.
 If continuing to do your current job involves you in potentially illegal activity or if you feel your life, health, or safety are at risk, then quitting may be your only - and your best - option.